Antenna (radio): Mutual impedance and interaction between antennas

 The electric and magnetic fields emanating from a driven antenna element will generally affect the voltages and currents in nearby antennas, antenna elements, or other conductors.
 This is particularly true when the affected conductor is a resonant element (multiple of half-wavelengths in length) at about the same frequency, as is the case where the conductors are all part of the same active or passive antenna array.

 Because the affected conductors are in the near-field, one can not just treat two antennas as transmitting and receiving a signal according to the Friis transmission formula for instance, but must calculate the mutual impedance matrix which takes into account both voltages and currents (interactions through both the electric and magnetic fields).
 Thus using the mutual impedances calculated for a specific geometry, one can solve for the radiation pattern of a Yagi–Uda antenna or the currents and voltages for each element of a phased array.
 Such an analysis can also describe in detail reflection of radio waves by a ground plane or by a corner reflector and their effect on the impedance (and radiation pattern) of an antenna in its vicinity.

 Often such near-field interactions are undesired and pernicious.
 Currents in random metal objects near a transmitting antenna will often be in poor conductors, causing loss of RF power in addition to unpredictably altering the characteristics of the antenna.
 By careful design, it is possible to reduce the electrical interaction between nearby conductors.
-For instance, the 90 degree angle in between the two dipoles composing the turnstile antenna insures no interaction between these, allowing these to be driven independently (but actually with the same signal in quadrature phases in the turnstile antenna design).
+For instance, the 90 degree angle in between the two dipoles composing the turnstile antenna ensures no interaction between these, allowing these to be driven independently (but actually with the same signal in quadrature phases in the turnstile antenna design).